Repetitive Penrose process in Kerr-de Sitter black holes: Conclusion

 In this paper, we have studied the repetitive Penrose process in extremal Kerr-dS spacetime.
 Firstly, we provided a brief review of Kerr-dS spacetime.
 Under the optimal conditions for maximum energy extraction, we derived an analytical solution for the fundamental equations of the Penrose process on the equatorial plane within a general metric framework.
 Then, we introduced the iterative procedure and the conditions that must be satisfied.
 In particular, by plotting the variation of $\hat{a}_{\min}$ for the three particles with respect to $\hat{r}_x$ for different values of $\Lambda M^2$, we concluded that the lower spin limit stopping the iteration is determined by particle 0.
 Finally, we presented the results of this process.

-The results show that the repetitive Penrose process cannot extract all the extractable energy from Kerr-dS black holes, indicating the existence of a law analogous to the third law of thermodynamics.
+The results show that the repetitive Penrose process cannot extract all the extractable energy from Kerr-dS black holes.
 Only a small portion of the reduction in extractable energy is converted into extracted energy, while the majority is transformed into irreducible mass.
 As the iteration is ended, a significant amount of extractable energy remains, and it may be extracted through other means, which aligns with previous conclusions.
 Furthermore, the Kerr-dS spacetime exhibits a higher EROI and a greater single-extraction energy capability compared to the Kerr spacetime.
 The larger the cosmological parameter, the stronger the EROI and single-extraction energy capability.
 In cases with a lower decay radius, after the completion of the repetitive Penrose process, the Kerr black hole demonstrates a higher EUE and yields more extracted energy.
 However, in cases with a higher decay radius, the situation is reversed, the Kerr-dS black hole shows a higher EUE and yields more extracted energy.
 This is due to the existence of an iteration stopping condition.

 {\bf Acknowledgments}

 This work is supported by the National Natural Science Foundation of China (Grants Nos.
 12375043, 12575069 ).